mpaguilar/msa-toy/DOCSTRINGS.md

           Returns an empty dictionary if the file is not found or cannot be parsed.

 Notes:
-    1. Initialize a debug log message indicating the start of the function.
-    2. Attempt to open and parse the YAML file at LLM_CONFIG_PATH.
+    1. Read the YAML file located at LLM_CONFIG_PATH from disk.
+    2. Parse the YAML content into a Python dictionary.
-    3. If the file is not found, log a warning and return an empty dictionary.
+    3. If the file is not found, return an empty dictionary.
-    4. If YAML parsing fails, log an exception and return an empty dictionary.
+    4. If the file exists but contains invalid YAML, return an empty dictionary.
-    5. On success, return the parsed configuration dictionary (defaulting to empty if None).
+    5. If parsing succeeds, return the parsed configuration dictionary (defaulting to empty if None).
-    6. Log a debug message indicating the function has completed.

 ---